JosuethS/file-server-install-script/README.md

 # file-server-install-script

-This shell uses Docker, Docker Compose, File Browser, nginx, and certbot.
+This shell script uses Docker, Docker Compose, File Browser, nginx, and certbot.

 All of this to make an easy, customizable install.